For more details see how the Custom Reports Builder extension works.

 To visualize reports, you can enable the Display Linear Chart option.
 You will see 2 additional settings: X and Y axes, for which you can add the values from the report data.

-After adding several options to the report, you can apply various actions to options, like sorting, filtering, hiding, etc.
+After adding several options to the report, you can apply various actions to options, like changing the type of aggregation, sorting, filtering, hiding, etc.

 This feature is available for the options with the Date (timestamp) type.